ildarmgt/BitcoinNameSystem/README.md

 Can also open by domain name alias. e.g. `/BitcoinNameSystem/#/id/satoshi` to [autofill & search](https://ildarmgt.github.io/BitcoinNameSystem/#/id/satoshi).

-Or with a shorter URL: [http://onbtc.me/?satoshi](http://onbtc.me/?satoshi) .
+Or with a shorter URL scheme: [http://onbtc.me/?satoshi](http://onbtc.me/?satoshi) .

 ## To build project from scratch